10 fun things to do outdoors in Bournemouth this spring

 You can visit the famous Bournemouth Pier totally free of charge!
 The pier is great for an evening stroll or a place to take some awesome photos of the beach.
 There is also a restaurant and amusement rides on the pier for you to enjoy!

-The RockReef Activity Centre, located just next to the Pier, will reopen at the end of May 2021 and offers additional activities including ziplining and bouldering:
+The RockReef Activity Centre, located just next to the Pier, offers additional activities including ziplining and bouldering:

 Take a trip to the Jurassic Coast